The information below was originally written when we were at TLC, but the information is still very pertinent!

-Yes, as Clinical Director, it is Dr. Weigel’s responsibility to review every fax regarding patient care that comes into our office.
+Yes, every form is reviewed.
 We use your information to better monitor our refractive goals.
 Beginning at one month, UCVA, refractions, and BCVA, combined with pre-operative data, go into data banks to build nomograms specific for our Center.
 Without this important information that only you can provide, we would not be able to ensure accurate results for future patients!

 Why wasn’t my patient immediately sent back to me after their procedure?

 On the extremely rare occasion that surgical complications are encountered or if the patient requests to be seen at our center for a specified period of time, we will prefer that patients return to Holzman Laser Vision for post-operative care.
 We will do our best to notify you promptly if these unplanned changes occur.
 When they are released from our care, they will be promptly returned to your office for all further post-operative (without any changes to your co-mx fees) and comprehensive eye care.